visit-dav/visit/src/doc/using_visit/SavingPrinting/Saving_movies.rst

    Save movie wizard (screen 5)

-If you want to be notified by e-mail when the movie creation is complete, then select the **Yes** option and enter the appropriate e-mail address (see :numref:`Figure %s<save_movie_wizard_5>`).
+If you want to be notified by email when the movie creation is complete, then select the **Yes** option and enter the appropriate email address (see :numref:`Figure %s<save_movie_wizard_5>`).
-By default, no e-mail notification is sent once the movie creation is complete.
+By default, no email notification is sent once the movie creation is complete.

 Choosing movie generation method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~